 Dairy Products to buy at the Middle Eastern Market

-Feta Cheese By now, just about everyone is familiar with feta cheese.
-But I’m here to tell you the feta you can buy in a middle eastern market will completely change how you view this salty, crumbly, creamy marvel!
-Virtually all the feta is sold packed in brine.
-In most of the markets, you can buy it in the deli section and buy as much, or as little as you want!
-Or, if you’re like me, you buy it in a handy box.
+In most of the markets, you can buy feta in brine in the deli section and buy as much, or as little as you want!
+Or, if you're like me, you buy it in a handy box.

-2.- made from ground sesame seeds, tahini paste can be used in dressings, sauces and is one of the main ingredients in hummus!
+Tahini Paste: Made from ground sesame seeds, tahini paste can be used in dressings, sauces and is one of the main ingredients in hummus!
 I love to drizzle tahini paste over roasted or steamed vegetables!

 5. Rose Water - similar to Orange Blossom Water, Rose Water is used in much the same way.
 I love the floral notes it imparts to dishes and drinks like this Sparkling Rosewater Lemonade.